vikasdo/CRUDTSF33/README.md

-Develop an app with reference to the screens Integrated the already built REST API’s (Link to documentation:- https://goo.gl/YtkSxC ) The screens are selected so that the app should be CRUDable.
+Develop an app with reference to the screens Integrated the already built REST API’s (Link to api setup:- https://goo.gl/YtkSxC ) The screens are selected so that the app should be CRUDable.
 That is you should be able to:-
 1. Insert data